-I am sharing what Sheepadoodles are really like- from the cost of Sheepadoodle puppies, their challenges, cost, and what we experienced his first year.
+I am sharing what Sheepadoodles are really like- the cost of Sheepadoodle puppies, their challenges, and what we experienced his first year.
 Because let’s be honest, the first year is the hardest with dogs!

 This post may contain affiliate links, which pay me a small commission and cost nothing extra to you.
 This blog is my business and how I help support my family.
 I hope you find the information here helpful!

 “Sheep-a what?” is the reply most people give us.
 A Sheepadoodle is not a pure bred dog but a mixed breed: a brilliant cross between a Standard Poodle and an Old English Sheepdog.
 These dogs offer perks like non shedding hair, a loving temperament, and a teddy bear face!

 Your average Sheepadoodle is going to be very bright.
 After all, they are half Poodle – a very intelligent breed!

 These dogs are not usually anxious, somewhat calm, and very playful.
 Their eagerness to play and their love of children makes themsthe perfect family dog!
 These dogs are extremely social, very affectionate, and love to be around and please their families and owners.

 You will be hard pressed to find another more perfect family dog than the Sheepadoodle!